-Kashmir Hill is a US-based technology and privacy journalist.
+Kashmir Hill is a US-based technology and privacy journalist, currently with the New York Times.
 She has previously worked for the Gizmodo Media Group, Forbes Magazine and Above The Law, a legal blog.
 In the course of her journalism career, she has lived on Bitcoin, hacked a smart home, let a smart home spy on her, and cut the tech giants out of her life.
 She has received honors and awards from the National Press Club, the Society for Advanced Business Editing and Writing, and the National Press Foundation.
 She attended Duke University and has a masters in journalism from New York University.
 Follow Kashmir Hill On Twitter.

 Nigel Latta has worked for over two decades as a clinical psychologist, and more recently as an author and documentary maker.
 In his clinical career he worked in sex offender treatment programmes, schools, alcohol and drug treatment programmes, prisons, and with many thousands of families.
 He also consulted with the police, child youth and family, and the prison service.
 In more recent years he’s written books on both parenting and his work as a forensic psychologist which have now been published in nineteen countries.
 His television career has included documentaries on subjects ranging from parenting, to inequality, sugar, alcohol, Antarctic science, the psychology of money and most recently a series on neuroscience.
 In 2012 was appointed as an Officer of the New Zealand Order of Merit.
 Follow Nigel Latta on Twitter.